GeunhwaJeong/haneul-new/doc/src/learn/how-haneul-works.md

 This document has two main goals: It first provides a high-level overview of Haneul, presenting its main functionalities and design choices.
 It then compares Haneul with existing blockchains allowing potential adopters to decide whether Haneul fits their use cases.

 This document is written for engineers, developers, and technical readers knowledgeable about the crypto space.
 It does not assume deep programming language or distributed systems expertise.
-See the [Haneul white paper](https://github.com/GeunhwaJeong/haneul/blob/main/doc/paper/haneul.pdf) for a much deeper explanation.
+See the [Haneul white paper](https://github.com/GeunhwaJeong/haneul/blob/main/doc/paper/haneul.pdf) for a much deeper explanation of how Haneul works.
+See [How Haneul Differs from Other Blockchains](haneul-compared.md) for a high-level overview of the differences in approach between Haneul and other blockchain systems.

 ## tl;dr